Xilinx/VVAS/main/source/docs/common/gstreamer_plugins/plugin_vvas_xtracker.rst

 vvas_xtracker
 ===============

-The tracker plug-in tracks detected objects in a sequence of video frames.
-Because tracking is easier than detection, tracking algorithms can use fewer computational resources than running an object detector on every frame and hence finds many applications.
+The tracker plug-in follows detected objects across a sequence of video frames.
+Since tracking is simpler than detection, tracking algorithms require fewer computational resources than running an object detector on every frame, which makes it useful in many applications.

-Each tracker element in the frame is given a unique ID and is initialized with the coordinates of the object detected by ML block.
-The object is snipped from the frame and taken as a template.
-Afterwards, the tracker element updates the filter every time that there is an object hit, adapting itself to the possible changes which an object might have during the video.
+For each object in the frame, a unique ID is assigned and it is initialized with the coordinates of the object detected by the ML block.
+The object is extracted from the frame and used as a template.
+The tracker element then updates its filter every time the object is detected, adapting to any possible changes the object may undergo during the video.

-The tracker plug-in supports three types of object tracking algorithms, namely **Intersection-Over-Union (IOU), Kernelized Correlation Filters (KCF) and
-Minimum Output Sum of Squared Error (MOSSE)**.
-IOU algorithm is used when detection output is available for every frame.
-Kernelized Correlation Filters (KCF) algorithm or Minimum Output Sum of Squared Error (MOSSE) filter algorithm implemented completely in software using optimizations for the host processor.
+The tracker plug-in provides three types of object tracking algorithms: Intersection-Over-Union **(IOU)**, Kernelized Correlation Filters **(KCF)**, and Minimum Output Sum of Squared Error **(MOSSE)**.
+The IOU algorithm is used when detection output is available for every frame, while the KCF and MOSSE algorithms are implemented in software and optimized for the host processor.

-Tracker plugin supports tracking up to 16 objects.
-Tracker Id starts from 0 and supported till MAX_INT32, -1 will be used when Id is not aaigned yet by tracker.
+The tracker plug-in can track up to 16 objects, with the tracker ID starting at 0 and continuing up to MAX_INT32.
+An ID of -1 is used when the tracker has not yet been assigned an ID.

 .. figure:: ../../images/tracker_embedded_pipeline.png